nk712001/TaskManager/memory-bank/implementation plan.md

 ## 12. Documentation
 **Step 12.1:** Document all endpoints, request/response formats, and authentication flow (use Swagger/OpenAPI if desired).

+## 13. Docker & Deployment
+**Step 13.1:** Document how to build and run the project using Docker and Docker Compose, including environment variable setup for DB credentials.
+- **Test:** Follow the documentation to spin up the stack from scratch using Docker Compose and verify all services are healthy and the API is accessible.

 - **Test:** Access the documentation and verify all endpoints and models are described.